Turkish Football Federation

 The Turkish Football Federation (Türkiye Futbol Federasyonu; TFF) is the governing body of association football in Turkey.
-It was formed on 23 April 1923, and joined FIFA the same year and UEFA in 1962.
+It was formed on 23 April 1923, and joined FIFA on 21 May 1923 and UEFA on 16 April 1962.
 It organizes the Turkey national football team, the Turkish Football League and the Turkish Cup.

 Governed competitions

 Leagues

 The Turkish football league system is divided into eight tiers, ranging from the top-tier Süper Lig to local amateur divisions.

 Cups

 The Turkish Cup changed its name to the Federation Cup (Turkish: Federasyon Kupası) in the 1980-81 season, then back to Turkish Cup in 1992-93.

 History

 Hosting bids

 Turkish Football Federation's Hasan Doğan National Teams Camp and Training Facility at Riva, Beykoz in Istanbul.

 Turkey have bid five times to host the UEFA European Championship.

 Turkey submitted a joint bid with Greece for UEFA Euro 2008, which failed.
 Their bid for UEFA Euro 2012 was also unsuccessful, with the competition going to Poland and Ukraine.
 The federation also submitted a bid to host UEFA Euro 2016, but UEFA announced that Euro 2016 would be hosted by France.
 Turkey were also bidding for UEFA Euro 2024, competing against Germany.
 Germany were announced the hosts.
 Turkey will host the UEFA Euro 2032, alongside Italy (both previously bid against each other for 2016), given Turkey to finally host a UEFA Euro on their fifth attempt.

 Turkey had already hosted the 2005 UEFA Champions League Final, the 2023 UEFA Champions League Final, and the 2009 UEFA Cup Final all played in Istanbul.
 At the youth-level, they hosted the UEFA European Under-17 Football Championship in 2008, after first hosting the event back in 1993.